Bleak House: Synopsis

-Jarndyce and Jarndyce is an interminable law case in the Court of Chancery, concerning two or more wills and their beneficiaries.

-Sir Leicester Dedlock and his wife Honoria live on his estate at Chesney Wold.
-Lady Dedlock is a beneficiary under one of the wills.
-While listening to the reading by the family solicitor, Mr Tulkinghorn, of an affidavit, she recognises the handwriting on the copy.
+Jarndyce and Jarndyce is an interminable probate case in the Court of Chancery concerning two or more wills and their beneficiaries.
+Lady Honoria Dedlock, the beneficiary of one of the wills, lives with her husband, Sir Leicester Dedlock, at his estate at Chesney Wold.
+While listening to the reading by Mr Tulkinghorn, the family solicitor, of an affidavit, Lady Dedlock recognises the handwriting on the copy.
 The sight affects her so much she almost faints, which Mr Tulkinghorn notices and investigates.
 He traces the copyist, a pauper known only as "Nemo", in London.
-Nemo has recently died, and the only person to identify him is a street-sweeper, a poor homeless boy named Jo, who lives in a particularly grim and poverty-stricken part of the city known as Tom-All-Alone's ("Nemo" is Latin for "nobody").
+Nemo has recently died, and the only person to identify him is a street-sweeper, a poor homeless boy named Jo, who lives in a particularly grim and poverty-stricken part of the city known as Tom-All-Alone's.

-Esther Summerson is raised by the harsh Miss Barbary, who tells her "Your mother, Esther, is your disgrace, and you were hers".
-After Miss Barbary dies, John Jarndyce becomes Esther's guardian and assigns the Chancery lawyer "Conversation" Kenge to take charge of her future.
-After attending school for six years, Esther moves in with him at his home, Bleak House.
-Jarndyce simultaneously assumes custody of two other wards, Richard Carstone and Ada Clare (who are both his and one another's distant cousins).
+Esther Summerson is raised by the harsh Miss Barbary, who tells her, "Your mother, Esther, is your disgrace, and you were hers."
+After Miss Barbary dies, John Jarndyce becomes Esther's guardian and assigns "Conversation" Kenge, a Chancery lawyer, to take charge of her future.
+After attending school for six years, Esther moves in with Jarndyce at his home, Bleak House.
+Jarndyce simultaneously assumes custody of two other wards, his cousins Richard Carstone and Ada Clare.
 They are beneficiaries in one of the wills at issue in Jarndyce and Jarndyce; their guardian is a beneficiary under another will, and the two wills conflict.

-Richard and Ada soon fall in love, but though Mr Jarndyce does not oppose the match, he stipulates that Richard must first choose a profession.
+Richard and Ada soon fall in love, but though Jarndyce does not oppose the match, he stipulates that Richard must first choose a profession.
 Richard first tries a career in medicine, and Esther meets Allan Woodcourt, a physician, at the house of Richard's tutor.
-When Richard mentions the prospect of gaining from the resolution of Jarndyce and Jarndyce, John Jarndyce beseeches him never to put faith in what he calls "the family curse".
-Richard decides to change his career to law.
-He later switches again and spends the remainder of his funds to buy a commission as a military officer.
+When Richard mentions the prospect of gaining from the resolution of Jarndyce and Jarndyce, Jarndyce beseeches him never to put faith in what he calls "the family curse."
+Richard decides to change his career to law, then later switches again and spends the remainder of his funds to buy a commission as a military officer.